SyedMYousha/Blog-MERN-App/README.md

 🙌 **Acknowledgments:**

 This project was developed as part of my learning journey, with inspiration and guidance from the supportive community at [BanoQabil](https://banoqabil.pk).
-Special thanks to "Sir Basit Hussain" for his insightful teaching and mentorship.
+Special thanks to **https://github.com/BasitHussain79** for his insightful teaching and mentorship.

 Your feedback and contributions are highly appreciated as I continue to enhance this project.
 Feel free to explore the codebase and share your thoughts!